mg4603/Sorting/Merge Sort/README.md

 ### Algorithm
 1. Find mid-point of original array.
 2. Divide original array into two sub-arrays and recursively call the algorithm on the two sub-arrays, till each sub-array contains only one element.
-3. Merge the two sub arrays such that elements are sorted at each step of the recursive call
+3. Merge the two sub arrays such that elements are sorted, at each step of the recursive call